MinuMThomas/LivePlants/README.md

 - Logo created from free logomaker site [site](https://myfreelogomaker.com/)

 - I relied on the  Django walk through projects mostly.
-    Further research was done by building walk through projects available freely on youtube and especially pyplane [youtube page](https://www.youtube.com/playlist?list=PLgjw1dR712joFJvX_WKIuglbR1SNCeno1)
+    Further research was done by building walk through projects available freely on youtube and especially pyplane [youtube page](https://www.youtube.com/@Pyplane/videos)

 -----

 ## Acknowledgements

-I would like to express my gratitude for the assistance and support provided by my colleagues and mentor.
+I would like to express my gratitude for the assistance and support provided by my colleagues especially Ivette and my mentor Daisy.
-Additionally, I cannot overlook the immense help from my wonderful kids, who have been understanding and supportive throughout the day, making my work easier.
+I cannot overlook the immense help from my wonderful kids, who have been understanding and supportive throughout the day, making my work easier.
 This achievement would not have been possible without them.

 -----